ruslan2020202/ToDO_FULLSTACK_WEBAPP_FLASK-REACT/README.md

 ## Author

-The ToDo application was developed by [Your Name or Username](link to GitHub profile or other platform).
+The ToDo application was developed by ruslan2020202

 ## License